paulbalomiri/meteor-lodash-deep/README.md

 ## Contents
 Originally this package is based on [marklagendijk's lodash-deep](https://github.com/marklagendijk/lodash-deep).

-The package structure is as follows:
+The git fork/subtree structure is as follows:
 * [marklagendijk's lodash-deep](https://github.com/marklagendijk/lodash-deep) - *The Original*
 * [my lodash-deep repository](https://github.com/paulbalomiri/lodash-deep) containing proposed modifications
   * If the PRs from this repository are accepted the repository the subtree contained in this package will be